Lap Cat Services

 No time to pull together that first draft?
 Let me help you with that!
 While editing and writing are two different skill sets, my editing skills build on a lifelong relationship with writing and language, including 20 years of writing for the federal government and my own small business.

-In addition to editing, I offer copywriting and other writing services for businesses and organizations that lack the time or capacity to draft web content, reports, marketing materials, standard operating procedures, and other strategic documents that are important to your success.
+In addition to editing, I offer writing services for businesses and organizations that lack the time or capacity to draft web content, reports, marketing materials, standard operating procedures, and other strategic documents that are important to your success.

 Subject matter expertise

-While your editor or copywriter doesn't necessarily have to be an expert in your field, it can be helpful if they are somewhat familiar with your subject matter, especially in the earlier stages of editing where language and clarity come into play.
+While your editor or writer doesn't have to be an expert in your field, it can be helpful if they are familiar with your subject matter.

 Given my professional background in economic development, political science, and entrepreneurship, and an even broader range of personal interests, there isn’t much I haven’t dabbled in.
 And even if I am not familiar with your topic, I welcome the opportunity to learn new things.